-This project also provided the perfect opportunity to utilise Green D+; a fuel utilising nano technology that can reduce emissions by up to 94% and has a considerably better shelf life than diesel.
-Green D+ and the higher rate of efficiency it possesses over regular diesel was a huge factor in helping Power Electrics meet the specific requirements for this project.
+This project also provided the perfect opportunity to utilise Green D+; a high-performance HVO (Hydrotreated Vegetable Oil) fuel which reduces your carbon emissions, nitrogen oxides and particulates.
+Combining the Containagen, the hybrid unit and Green D+ together was key in helping Power Electrics meet the specific requirements for this project.

 Major Project Sales Manager, Austin White commented: "Multifaceted, complex projects like this one always present unique challenges.
 Prioritising energy usage, noise and emissions whilst also factoring time and spatial constraints that go hand-in-hand with London construction sites was extremely complex and required incredibly detailed project management.
 I am delighted with my team for delivering a solution that kept costs and energy usage down, minimised emission particulates and didn't disturb local residents."